Story Elements- Teaching Tips

 Introducing the Basics

-This anchor chart and mini-lesson activity will help to break each specific story element up for a first grader and to focus on the individual element.
-During this mini lesson, students will learn about the story elements one at a time or all at once and then break into small groups after a read-aloud.
+This anchor chart and mini-lesson activity will help to break each specific story element up for a first grader and focus on the individual element.
+During this mini-lesson, students will learn about the story elements one at a time or all at once and then break into small groups after a read-aloud.
 Each group will focus on the story element they’re given and present it to the class.

 Video for Story Elements: Activities and teaching ideas- educational ideas for characters, setting, events, problem and solution, and more.
 Hands-on ideas for a first grade, second grade, and third grade classroom.